 A graduate course's syllabus and rubric encourages you to think critically—to look beyond the obvious.
 Graduate school improves your ability to create, critique, and synthesize arguments.
 As a military officer, you are responsible for people’s lives, so it is critically important that you objectively recognize your own biases and assumptions, as well as distinguish strong arguments from weaker ones.
 These resources can help you develop these skills.

 - The Critical Thinking Community (website) The Foundation for Critical Thinking

 - The Miniature Guide to Critical Thinking Concepts and Tools (PDF) The Foundation for Critical Thinking

-- Reverse Outline tactic for critical thinking (video, 1:49), The Writing Center at UNC-Chapel Hill
+- Reverse Outline technique for critical thinking (video, 1:49), The Writing Center at UNC-Chapel Hill

 Taking lecture notes is not a passive exercise.
 You need to literally “lean in” to the lecturer to engage mentally with the concepts he or she is sharing.
 Key to this is taking notes by hand; studies have shown that writing down your notes versus typing increases both memory and understanding.
-Also look for the GWC's workshop "Making the Grade: How to Take Notes and Ace Tests," offered during the first few weeks of each quarter.
+Also look for the GWC's workshop "Mastering Note-Taking and Time Management," offered during the first few weeks of each quarter.

 Strong presentation skills help you communicate your ideas clearly in academia and are crucial in leadership roles.
 Your speaking and presentation skills may determine whether your ideas, or the ideas and plans of the organization you represent, will be adopted.
 Compelling presentations require clear motivation, good organizational planning, and practice.